Figs

 Lynn Japinga is substituting for Steve Mathonnet-VanderWell while he is on sabbatical.
-She is a religion professor at Hope College and writes about recent RCA
+She teaches religion at Hope College and studies recent RCA history.
+Eleven years

 Please make checks out to Reformed Journal and mailed to: